iot-root/garden-of-eden/README.md

 you just need to edit the `.env`

-Next run the `./bin/setup.sh`, this will install all OS dependencies, install the python libs, and run services pigpiod, mqtt.service
+If you havent already, run `./bin/setup.sh`, this will install all OS dependencies, install the python libs, and run services pigpiod, mqtt.service

 Ensure the pigpiod, mqtt, and broker daemon is running